-El Barril: Prayer is requested for a series of gospel meetings that D. Alves Sr. and J. Wahls plan to begin January 15, for several weeks, DV.
+El Barril: Prayer is requested for a series of gospel meetings to begin January 15, for several weeks, DV.

 El Borrego: T. Stevenson and P. Thiessen preached the gospel in this new work here on November 30 to about sixty people.
 After the meeting, the baptism of one of the local men made a real impression on the people.